 By contrast, if your world revolves around Apple products, Apple Music is probably the one for you.
-One of the biggest advantages of going this route is that Apple Music automatically merges your streaming content with what you’ve purchased from iTunes.
+One of the most significant advantages of going this route is that Apple Music automatically merges your streaming content with what you’ve purchased from iTunes.
 This feature is a big deal if you’re looking to expand your current library across multiple devices.

 Spotify Premium, meanwhile, is the best service for music discovery.
-This is an important point to consider if you’re the type of person that appreciates finding new music and artists.
+This fact is an important point to consider if you’re the type of person that appreciates finding new music and artists.